mabutalibhaidry/telecom-customer-churn-analysis/README.md

 1. Import SQL file into MySQL Workbench to build the database and run the extraction query.
 2. Export the extraction query result as CSV and run the python file (.pynb) to clean the data and engineer features.
-3. Load the cleaned CSV into `dashboard/telecom_dashboard.pbix` (or open it directly) in Power BI Desktop.
+3. Load the cleaned CSV into Dashboard in Power BI Desktop.

 ---